Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 - Cut away to the backstory of the CNS and its purpose(much of this info will be reveal t be false later own)

-  Airiona is shown watching it instead of the championship match
+  Spike is shown watching it instead of the championship match

-  Max and Jax teleports unexpectingly behind Airiona to discuss the match
+  Max and Jax teleports unexpectingly behind Spike to discuss the match

-- Airiona continues viewing the data he found and finds something seemingly shocking
+- Spike continues viewing the data he found and finds something seemingly shocking

-  Airiona(Stands up): Huh!?
+  Spike(Stands up): Huh!?
 No way!

 ### 2. Call To Adventure
 Episodes: 2, 3, 4